soysilver/soysilvery/_projects/2Meta-CPS.md

 Publications
 ------------

-Yong-Bok Lee, Yun-sok Ha, Jongyoung Kim, Soyeon Lee, "MEHTOD FOR OPTIMIZING THE OPERATING CONDTIONS OF A FLUID MACHINERY GROUP" Korea Patent (10-2024-0176651), **Pending**
+Yong-Bok Lee, Yun-sok Ha, Jongyoung Kim, Soyeon Lee, "MEHTOD FOR OPTIMIZING THE OPERATING CONDTIONS OF A FLUID MACHINERY GROUP" Korea Patent (10-2024-0176651), **Pending from Dec 2024**
 (Filling out the documents, will be added during the first week of Dec, 2024)